Welcome to the Sociology Department

-Ph.D.
+- Ph.D.
 University of Pennsylvania, 1976

-Office: Davison Hall, 131
+- Office: Davison Hall, 131

 His publications include Patterns of Time in Hospital Life: A Sociological Perspective (University of Chicago Press, 1979); Hidden Rhythms: Schedules and Calendars in Social Life (University of Chicago Press, 1981.
 Paperback – University of California Press, 1985.
 Japanese – 1984.
 Italian – 1985); The Seven-Day Circle: The History and Meaning of the Week (Free Press, 1985.
 Paperback – University of Chicago Press, 1989.
-Korean – forthcoming.
 Listed among Choice's Outstanding Academic Books – 1985); The Fine Line: Making Distinctions in Everyday Life (Free Press, 1991.
 Paperback – University of Chicago Press, 1993); Terra Cognita: The Mental Discovery of America (Rutgers University Press, 1992.
 Transaction – 2003); Social Mindscapes: An Invitation to Cognitive Sociology (Harvard University Press, 1997.
 Paperback – 1999.
-Norwegian – 2000); The Clockwork Muse: A Practical Guide to Writing Theses, Dissertations, and Books (Harvard University Press, 1999.
+Norwegian – 2000.
+Persian – 2021); The Clockwork Muse: A Practical Guide to Writing Theses, Dissertations, and Books (Harvard University Press, 1999.
 Marathi – 2012); Time Maps: Collective Memory and the Social Shape of the Past (University of Chicago Press, 2003.
 Paperback – 2004.
 Italian – 2005); The Elephant in the Room: Silence and Denial in Everyday Life (Oxford University Press, 2006.
 Paperback – 2007.
 Chinese – 2008); Ancestors and Relatives: Genealogy, Identity, and Community (Oxford University Press, 2011.
 Paperback – 2013.
-Awarded Honorable mention in the 2012 PROSE Award ["Sociology and Social Work" category] by the Association of American Publishers); and Hidden in Plain Sight: The Social Structure of Irrelevance (Oxford University Press).
-He is currently working on a book on the sociology of taken-for-grantedness.
-Professor Zerubavel served from 1992 to 2001 and from 2006 to 2009 as the director of the Rutgers sociology graduate program.
-In 2000-01 he served as Chair of the Culture Section of the American Sociological Association.
-In 2003 he was awarded a Guggenheim Fellowship.
-He teaches graduate courses in cognitive sociology, time and memory, and sociological theory.
+Awarded Honorable mention in the 2012 PROSE Award ["Sociology and Social Work" category] by the Association of American Publishers); Hidden in Plain Sight: The Social Structure of Irrelevance (Oxford University Press, 2015); Taken for Granted: The Remarkable Power of the Unremarkable (Princeton University Press, 2018.
+Italian – 2019.
+Awarded the Charles Horton Cooley Award for Best Book by the Society for the Study of Symbolic Interaction as well as the Susanne K. Langer Award for Outstanding Scholarship in the Ecology of Symbolic Form by the Media Ecology Association – 2019); and Generally Speaking: An Invitation to Concept-Driven Sociology (Oxford University Press, 2021).